Registration for Classes

 Students may register in person at the Glenns Campus, Warsaw Campus, New Kent and King George site, or Kilmarnock Center for classes taught at any location.
 Eligible students may also register online via myRCC on the RCC website.
 All students are encouraged to register for classes as early as possible.
 Registration dates and class schedules can be found on the RCC website.
 Tuition and fees may be paid in person on the Glenns or Warsaw Campus or online via myRCC.
 Registration is not complete until tuition and fees are paid.

-Students are strongly encouraged to meet with their academic advisor to discuss course selection, prior to registering for classes, to ensure curricular requirements are being met.
+Students are strongly encouraged to meet with their Navigator or academic advisor to discuss course selection prior to registering for classes to ensure curricular requirements are being met.

-Students with academic blocks on their records due to academic suspension or dismissal cannot register until granted readmission.
-Students with administrative blocks on their records (holds resulting from unpaid library charges, financial aid overpayments, or other student debts to the college) cannot register until their record is cleared.
+Students with academic holds on their records due to academic suspension or dismissal cannot register until granted readmission by submitting an admissions appeal.
+Admissions Appeal Forms can be obtained from the Admissions and Records offices.
+Students with administrative holds on their records (holds resulting from unpaid library charges, financial aid overpayments, or other student debts to the college) cannot register until their record is cleared.

 Inquiries and requests for information pertaining to registration should be addressed to: